Stay Fit and Motivated During Winter: Top Workout Tips

 Is there any way exercise can help with SAD (seasonal affective disorder)?

 Yes!
 Everyone knows that exercise makes you feel good and helps with SAD.
-It raises endorphins and beats winter blues.
+It raises endorphins and beats the winter blues.

-How should I dress up for outdoor
+How should I dress for the outdoors?

 Winter workouts?